Cloud Foundry Application Basics¶

 {appName}-{tenantName}.apps.{region}.mindsphere.io

-- You must run at least 2 or more instances to avoid downtimes of your Cloud Foundry application.
+- You must run at least two or more instances to avoid downtime in your Cloud Foundry application.

 Applications¶

-Cloud Foundry supports MindSphere applications that consist of one or more micro services.
-Each micro service is represented by a Cloud Foundry application that all must be run within a single Cloud Foundry Space.
-Currently, MindSphere only supports Cloud Foundry applications that have a single [Cloud Foundry Manifest] configuration.
+Cloud Foundry supports applications that consist of one or more micro services.
+Each micro service is represented by a Cloud Foundry application, all of which must be run within a single Cloud Foundry Space.
+Currently, only Cloud Foundry applications that have a single Cloud Foundry Manifest configuration are supported.
 You are required to use the following scheme for Cloud Foundry hosts {appName}-{tenantName}

 command from the Cloud Foundry Command Line Interface (cf CLI).
-Between the time that you run cf push
+Meanwhile, you can run cf push

-and the time that the application is successfully deployed, Cloud Foundry performs the following tasks:
+and by the time the application is successfully deployed, Cloud Foundry will perform the following tasks:

-- Examining and storing app metadata (see [Cloud Foundry Manifest])
+- Examining and storing app metadata, refer to the Cloud Foundry Manifest

 - Creating a